The City of Khelgar

 represented by either a High Lord, Lord or Lady Heir, or someone designated by the High Lord to represent

-Council and is responsible for presenting the case against the accused.
-The accused is allowed to offense a
+and is responsible for presenting the case against the accused.
+The accused is allowed to offer a defense,

 Lesser crimes often require service to the community, while serious crimes lead to exile.
 Those committing crimes serious enough to be executed, experience a harsher form of exile.
 They are blindfolded, given a simple robe as clothing, and taken out in the freezing wilderness and left there, with no resources, to fend on their own.
 They're branded as outlaws and are to be killed on sight by any Faenor.